tanishjain/insta_pet_therapy/README.md

 The bash script for BigGAN will automatically run the evaluation code which records the Inception Score.
 However, this is not logged presently\*, and will need to be manually recorded from the console output.

-The Instagram Engagement Score can be computed by running ies/score.py.
-You must specify the type of score (page-level or image-level), number of followers, number of likes, and number of comments as arguments.
-See code documentation for details.
+The Instagram Engagement Score can be computed by running ies/ies.py.
+You must specify the type of score (page-level or image-level), number of followers, number of likes, and number of comments inside the file.
+See code for details.

 \* = _will be updated in the future_